How to attract birds to your Big Garden Birdwatch

 Keep it clean

-It’s very important to keep bird feeders clean to stop a build-up of bacteria that can spread diseases and infections among garden birds.
+It’s very important to keep bird feeders clean to stop a build-up of bacteria and viruses that can spread diseases and infections among garden birds.

 - Wear gloves and use warm soapy water